MicroFocus/Performance-Center-TFS-Plugin/PC.TFS.BuildTask/overview.md

 ﻿# Overview

-This plugin allows Team Foundation Server build process to run a task executing Performance Center tests.
+The <b>"Performance Center CI"</b> extension allows Team Foundation Server's CI build process to define and run a <b>"Performance Center Task"</b> to execute a Performance Center test.

 ## This extension currently supports: